L00L entanglement and the twisted quantum eraser: Experiment

 \section{Experiment}

 A simplified schematic of the experimental setup can be seen in Fig.~\ref{fig:setup}.
 We generate photon pairs at 1550nm via the process of Type-II spontaneous parametric downconversion (SPDC) in a ppKTP crystal pumped by a narrowband laser at 775nm.
 The crystal is placed in a Sagnac configuration normally used for the generation of polarization entanglement at telecom wavelengths via bidirectional pumping \cite{Proietti2021}.
 However, since here we only want to generate separable photons, the crystal is pumped only in one direction by setting the pump polarization to be horizontal.
 The generated signal and idler photons are then coupled into single-mode fibers (SMF) and transported to the entanglement generation setup where they are launched into free-space.
 One photon passes through a trombone system of mirrors placed on a motorized translation stage which introduces a variable path delay.
 The second photon passes through a vortex phase plate (VPP) that imprints a transverse phase structure onto it corresponding to an orbital angular momentum (OAM) of $\ell=3$.
 The photons are then interfered on a 50:50 beamsplitter (BS) and the outgoing paths are routed to spatial light modulators (SLM, Holoeye Pluto-2.1 LCOS).
 A blazed diffraction grating with a suitable period is displayed on the SLMs and the first diffraction orders are coupled into single-mode fibres leading to superconducting nanowire single-photon detectors (SNSPDs).
 Correlated detection events within a time window of 0.2 ns are recorded with a coincidence counting logic (Time Tagger Ultra, Swabian instruments).
 The combination of an SLM, SMF, and SNSPD acts as a programmable generalised projective measurement \cite{bouchard2018measuring}, allowing us to make measurements of LG modes and their coherent superpositions.
+In order to ensure the performed measurements correspond to those defined on the exit ports of the beam splitter, the effects of mirrors (taking $\ket{ \ell}\rightarrow \ket{-\ell}$) and lenses altering the beam waists on the SLM planes must be taken into account.